Terrey Hills - Duffys Forest

 Terrey Hills - Duffys Forest hosts an older demographic, ranking in the top quartile nationwide

-Terrey Hills - Duffys Forest has a median age of 47 years, which is higher than Greater Sydney's average of 37 years and also exceeds the national average of 38 years.
-The 75-84 age group constitutes 10.4% of its population, compared to Greater Sydney, while the 25-34 cohort makes up 5.6%.
-According to post-2021 Census data, the 75 to 84 age group has increased from 8.1% to 10.4%, and the 15 to 24 cohort has risen from 12.6% to 14.8%.
-Conversely, the 45 to 54 cohort has decreased from 16.0% to 14.3%, and the 35 to 44 group has dropped from 9.8% to 8.4%.
-Demographic modeling indicates that Terrey Hills - Duffys Forest's age profile will change significantly by 2041.
-The 75 to 84 cohort is projected to grow by 40%, adding 152 residents, reaching a total of 531.
-Senior residents (65+) will drive all population growth, highlighting demographic aging trends.
-Meanwhile, declines are projected for the 25 to 34 and 15 to 24 cohorts.
+Terrey Hills - Duffys Forest has a median age of 47 years, which is higher than Greater Sydney's average of 37 years and the national average of 38 years.
+The age group of 75-84 years shows strong representation at 10.4%, compared to Greater Sydney, while the 25-34 cohort is less prevalent at 5.6%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 8.1% to 10.4%, and the 15 to 24 cohort increased from 12.6% to 14.8%.
+Conversely, the 45 to 54 cohort has declined from 16.0% to 14.3%, and the 35 to 44 group dropped from 9.8% to 8.4%.
+Demographic modeling suggests that by 2041, Terrey Hills - Duffys Forest's age profile will evolve significantly.
+The 75 to 84 cohort is projected to grow by 40%, adding 152 residents to reach 531.
+Senior residents aged 65 and above will drive all population growth, highlighting demographic aging trends.
+Meanwhile, population declines are projected for the 25 to 34 and 15 to 24 cohorts.

 Frequently Asked Questions - Age